ruicliu/botframework-telephony/az-cli-config.md

 ## Parameters file

 As you can see, the template file does not contain any actual data, such as the name of your bot or other resources.
 This information is provided in a different file, the `parameters.json`.
 Below is an example of such a file.
-You will need to replace
+You will need to replace the sample values with the actual values representing your resources.

 ```JavaScript
 {